Technologicat/unpythonic/doc/features.md

 **CAUTION**: Callables are just checked for being callable; no further analysis is done.
 Type-checking callables properly requires a much more complex type checker.

 **CAUTION**: The `isoftype` function is one big hack.
-As of Python 3.6, there is no consistent way to handle a type specification at run time, and we must access some private attributes of the ``typing`` meta-utilities, because that seems to be the only way to get what we need to do this.
+As of Python 3.6, there is no consistent way to handle a type specification at run time.
+We must access some private attributes of the ``typing`` meta-utilities, because that seems to be the only way to get what we need to do this.

 If you need a run-time type checker for serious general use, consider the [`typeguard`](https://github.com/agronholm/typeguard) library, which focuses on that.